htdebeer/pandocomatic/index.md

     ...
 ```

-This `author` template specifies the `metadata` section of a template.
+This `author` template specifies the `metadata` property of a template.
 This metadata will be mixed into each document that uses this template.
 If you want the `goodbye` template to also set the author automatically,
-you can change its `extends` section to:
+you can change its `extends` property to:

 ``` {.yaml}
 templates: